rohannair11/MNIST-DIGIT-RECOGNITION/README.md

 # MNIST-DIGIT-RECOGNITION
-MNIST Digit recognition using random forest classifier
+MNIST Digit recognition using Random Forest, Neural Networks for learning tensorflow and sklearn.